About

 Attributions

-The project is inspired by earlier game modes developed by the fantastic Arma series community, such as Antistasi, KP Liberation, Old Man and Overthrow, in which I have spent hundreds of hours playing Arma 3.
+The project is inspired by earlier game modes developed by the fantastic Arma series community, such as Antistasi, KP Liberation, Old Man, and Overthrow, with which I have spent hundreds of hours in Arma 3.